 QuickScreenShots is not as sophisticated as commercial tools such as SnagIt or WinSnap, but that does not make it a bad screenshot taking tool.

 The thing that is missing most is a resize feature to resize screenshots before they are saved.
+The app lacks tools like blur or highlight on top of that.
 This means that some post-processing needs to be done in an image editor or another program.

 Windows users who are interested in the program can download a portable version or installer from the project website over at Google Code.
 It will run on all versions of Windows from Windows 9x on.